Science conference slams ‘deeply disturbing’ baby gene-editing claim

 But details of the experiment, which has not been independently verified, triggered an immediate backlash and He said the trial had been halted.

+Bai added that he had spoken to two of the families involved in the trial and questioned whether the risks and ethical issues had been fully explained to them.

+“The team all along emphasised that the chance of success was high, and that there were risks, but they were low,” he told RTHK.

-He was supposed to speak at the summit again yesterday but disappeared from the schedule.
+Professor He was supposed to speak at the summit again Thursday but disappeared from the schedule.

 David Baltimore, a Nobel laureate and chairman of the organising committee, told reporters it was He’s decision not to attend.